 - 2 cups 2% Mexican cheese blend

-- 1 cup plain Greek yogurt (optional, side)
+- 1 cup plain Greek yogurt or Sour Cream optional, side

 - In a large pan add oil and onion, saute over medium low heat for 5 minutes.